vagurtomejia/phase-0-gps-1/README.md

-git commit -m commit changes with a message git push pushes the changes from the local to the remote repository git checkout -b creates a new branch for the repository subl opens the file in Sublime Text
+git commit -m commit changes with a message git push pushes the changes from the local to the remote repository git checkout -b creates a new branch for the repository subl opens the file in Sublime Text.